Schluggi/codenames/README.md

 ### Import images
 To get the best experience it's recommend to buy the original cardboard game and scan all images.
-In my case I scanned all pictures with 400dpi and used [picpunch](https://github.com/Schluggi/picpunch) to cut them to size and render for web (`-q 30`).The new images has to be placed into the corresponding folders.
+In my case I scanned all pictures with 400dpi and used [picpunch](https://github.com/Schluggi/picpunch) to cut them to size and render for web (`--border 5 --quallity 30`).The new images has to be placed into the corresponding folders.

 The code images into (at least 20):
 - `codenames/static/images/codes`